-Enter the number of floods and the total period of time into the calculator to determine the flood probability.
+Enter the number of floods and the total period of time into the calculator to estimate the annual flood probability.
 This calculator can also evaluate any of the variables given the others are known.

 Flood Probability Formula

-• NF is the number of floods that have occurred in the area in the past
+- NF is the number of floods observed during the time period

-• TP is the total period of time being considered (usually in years)
+- TP is the total observation period (usually in years)

 What is a Flood Probability?

 Flood probability refers to the statistical likelihood of a flood occurring in a specific area within a certain time period.
-It is usually expressed as a percentage or a ratio, such as a “1 in 100” chance, indicating a 1% chance of a flood occurring in any given year.
-This calculation is based on historical flood data, geographical and environmental factors, and can be used to inform flood risk assessments, urban planning, and insurance policies.
+It is often expressed as an annual probability (annual exceedance probability), such as a "1 in 100" chance, indicating about a 1% chance of a flood occurring in any given year.
+These probabilities are used to inform flood risk assessments, urban planning, and insurance policies.

 How to Calculate Flood Probability?